divyadhimaan/lld-playground/concepts/concurrency.md

     - `Atomic variables`: Using classes from the `java.util.concurrent.atomic` package, such as `AtomicInteger`, which provide lock-free thread-safe operations.
     - `ThreadLocal`: Using `ThreadLocal` variables to provide each thread with its own instance of a variable, avoiding shared state.

 #### Q4.
-What happens id exception occurs in a thread's run method?
+What happens if exception occurs in a thread's run method?
 - If an exception occurs in a thread's `run()` method and is not caught, the thread will terminate, and the exception will be printed to the console.
 - The exception does not get propagated to the main thread or other threads, and the program may continue running unless the exception is critical (like `OutOfMemoryError`).